-District 23 has partnered with Arlington Heights School District 25 to provide quality, nutritious, and satisfying meals to our students.
-Arlington Heights School District 25 provides food service management to many school districts and students.
-By partnering with Arlington Heights School District 25 and these other school districts, District 23 receives membership into a network of food, produce and supply companies that allows for better, healthier choices at more competitive prices.
+Through a collaborative solicitation with Community Consolidated School District 21 in Wheeling, District 23 has partnered with Organic Life, LLC to provide quality, nutritious, and satisfying meals to our students.
+Organic Life provides food service management to many school districts and students, including.
+By partnering with CCSD21, District 23 receives membership into a network of food, produce and supply companies that allow for better, healthier choices at more competitive prices.

 Good nutritional habits and learning are related!
 The team preparing, cooking and serving the food to District 23 students is made up of professionals dedicated to students’ health, well being, and ability to learn.
 Students are provided with a variety of appealing food and beverages that are based on the USDA Dietary Guidelines and meet student health and nutrition needs.

 The daily menus include protein, grain, vegetable, fruit, and dairy.
 Entrees are accompanied by the appropriate choices of sides plus milk.

 A breakfast program is also provided at Ross, Sullivan, and MacArthur schools.
 The School Breakfast Program (SBP) operates in the same manner as the National School Lunch Program (NSLP).
 Breakfasts served to students must also meet all nutritional requirements.

 Please select the links on the right for your child’s menu by school.

 MacArthur Middle School